 5 Lessons I Learned in 2017

-For me 2017 was felt like one of my worst years.
+I felt like 2017 was one of my worst years.
 And I have had some very bad years.
 Yes, we did hit some milestones: my social enterprise Uinspire is gaining momentum, our network has expanded and we have raised some money for life-changing projects.
 We also hosted our first successful event in London with the remarkable economist Prof. Muhammad Yunus and this month we will launch the Uinspire Digital Academy in Sri Lanka in partnership with Samasource (https://www.samasource.org).
 But the road was tough.
-I dealt with failure, I dealt with frustration, I dealt with anxiety.
+I dealt with failure, I dealt with frustration and anxiety.
 But, at the same time, it was also a year of extraordinary personal and professional growth.
-This comes with the territory of being an entrepreneur, as the saying goes: no pain, no gain.
-So as I look back at 2017 licking my wounds, I also contemplate my lessons.
-Here is what I learned in 2017:
+This comes with the territory of being an entrepreneur, as the saying goes:no pain, no gain.
+So, as I look back at 2017 licking my wounds, I also contemplate my lessons.
+Here is what I’ve learned in 2017:

 1. Beware the cycle of negativity